lnovadotdev/lnovadotdev/README.md

 <p><a href="https://github.com/anuraghazra/github-readme-stats"><img src="https://github-readme-stats.vercel.app/api?username=tofuprogrammer&amp;show_icons=true&amp;theme=ambient_gradient&amp;hide_border=true&amp;show=reviews,discussions_started,discussions_answered,prs_merged,prs_merged_percentage&amp;number_format=long&amp;rank_icon=percentile" alt="My GitHub stats"></a> <a href="https://github.com/anuraghazra/github-readme-stats"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=tofuprogrammer&amp;theme=ambient_gradient&amp;hide_border=true&amp;size_weight=0.5&amp;count_weight=0.5" alt="Top Langs"></a> <a href="https://github.com/anuraghazra/github-readme-stats"><img src="https://github-readme-stats.vercel.app/api/wakatime?username=tofuprogrammer&amp;theme=ambient_gradient&amp;hide_border=true" alt="My WakaTime stats"></a></p>
 </div>

-## About me
+<h2 id="about-me">About me</h2>

-### Me as a person
+<h3 id="me-as-a-person">Me as a person</h3>
-I'm agender, aroace, and I don't use pronouns (they/them is fine in situations where that's awkward to say). 🏳️‍🌈
+<p>I&#39;m agender, aroace, and I don&#39;t use pronouns (they/them is fine in situations where that&#39;s awkward to say). 🏳️‍🌈</p>

-### Where I am now
+<h3 id="where-i-am-now">Where I am now</h3>
-I'm a student at University of Staffordshire, currently studying Computer Games Programming and planning to complete a placement year in the future. 📔
+<p>I&#39;m a student at University of Staffordshire, currently studying Computer Games Programming and planning to complete a placement year in the future. 📔</p>

-### My preferred tools
+<h3 id="my-preferred-tools">My preferred tools</h3>
-I primarily use Xcode for C++ however I also have experience with JetBrains IDEs, particularly Rider, and have used Visual Studio in the past. 🧑‍💻
+<p>I primarily use Xcode for C++ however I also have experience with JetBrains IDEs, particularly Rider, and have used Visual Studio in the past. 🧑‍💻</p>

-### My hobbies and interests
+<h3 id="my-hobbies-and-interests">My hobbies and interests</h3>
-I enjoy coding, metal music, and I'm starting out on a digital art hobby.
-I like all animals, especially snakes 🐍
+<p>I enjoy coding, metal music, and I&#39;m starting out on a digital art hobby.
+I like all animals, especially snakes 🐍</p>

-### My links and how to contact me
+<h3 id="my-links-and-how-to-contact-me">My links and how to contact me</h3>
-If you need to contact me, you can use my [email](mailto:sam@samhart.co.uk) or you can send me a message on [LinkedIn](https://www.linkedin.com/in/samson-hart-b69828226) where I follow various game development studios and post about my adventure learning to develop games and more.
-I also have a [portfolio website](https://samhart.co.uk) which you can use to see my work.
-Check it out! 🎮
+<p>If you need to contact me, you can use my <a href="mailto:sam@samhart.co.uk">email</a> or you can send me a message on <a href="https://www.linkedin.com/in/samson-hart-b69828226">LinkedIn</a> where I follow various game development studios and post about my adventure learning to develop games and more.
+I also have a <a href="https://samhart.co.uk">portfolio website</a> which you can use to see my work.
+Check it out! 🎮</p>

-## My work
+<h2 id="my-work">My work</h2>

-### CW Techsters
+<h3 id="cw-techsters">CW Techsters</h3>
-I completed a multi-week course with CW Techsters in which I learned a multitude of digital skills while forming strong industry connections.
-Stage 1 was completed online, stage 2 began in person before transitioning online and concluded with stage 3 in person three weeks later 💡
+<p>I completed a multi-week course with CW Techsters in which I learned a multitude of digital skills while forming strong industry connections.
+Stage 1 was completed online, stage 2 began in person before transitioning online and concluded with stage 3 in person three weeks later 💡</p>

 ### Badges
 ### Stage 1